 Hot meal delivery has resumed for 5 days a week.
 The Erie County Senior Center funds meals to the city of Sandusky residents and Serving Our Seniors funds meals to residents in the other Erie County communities.
 A donation of $3.50/meal is suggested, but not required.
-Sandusky residents call the Erie County Senior Center at 419-626-2560; all other residents call Serving Our Seniors at 419-624-1856.
+Serving Our Seniors also has a frozen meal alternative for the rural home delivered meal program.
+All residents may call Serving Our Seniors at 419-624-1856.
+Sandusky residents may also call the Erie County Senior Center at 419-626-2560

 Transportation to Out-of-Town Healthcare Appointments

 With Covid-19 precautions this service has resumed, feel free to call 419-624-1856 for more information.
 Serving Our Seniors volunteers are able to drive older adults to necessary out of town health care appointments as far away as Cleveland or Toledo.
-Serving Our Seniors can also provide gas vouchers for those who have a driver, but lack the means to afford gasoline.
 Wheelchair transportation may also be available on a limited basis.
 Ask for details when you call our office.
 419-624-1856.

 Understanding Medicare Part D